-Excess charges are the difference between the maximum amount that Medicare will pay for a service and the actual price charged by a medical provider.
+Excess charges are the difference between the maximum amount that Medicare will pay for a service and the actual price a medical provider charges.
 Due to the “Ban on Balance Billing” law that prevents doctors from charging more than what Medicare is willing to pay for services, excess charges have been eliminated in this state.

 Medicare Supplement Plans in Massachusetts: Statistics

 There were more than 1 million Massachusetts Medicare beneficiaries in 2014, and that number went up to nearly 1.3 million in 2017.
 Let’s take a look at approximately how many of those beneficiaries were represented by each of the state’s five largest counties:

 - Essex – 133,000

 - Norfolk – 106,000